Mark M. Phillips

 is known as the "Baldwin-Phillips-Terlevich" or BPT relation.

 In 2023, the University of California Santa Cruz honored Dr. Phillips as one of two recipients of the Alumni Achievement Award.
 He was recognized for "...his pioneering supernova research that led to the reversal of a major scientific theory on the trajectory of the universe and for the indelible legacy he has left for aspiring astronomers."

 In 2024, Phillips was elected as a Fellow of the American Astronomical Society.
 In announcing the award, the AAS cited his achievements as: "For pioneering work in supernova physics and establishing Type Ia supernovae as standard candles, which enabled the accurate measurement of the Hubble-Lemaître constant and the discovery of the universe's accelerated expansion and dark energy; for improving the classification of active galaxies; and for years of service to the astronomical community."

+In 2025, he was elected as a Honorary Member of the Chilean National Academy of Sciences.
+As stated in the citation (tranlated to English) "He is internationally recognized for his contributions to the study of supernovae and the accelerated expansion of the universe; he is Director Emeritus of the Las Campanas Observatory."

+In 2026, he was awarded the San Diego State University Alumni Award of Distinction as a "globally renowned astronomer known for establishing the “Phillips Relation,” a crucial method that enables Type Ia supernovae to serve as standard candles for determining cosmic distances, which fundamentally shaped measurements of the universe's expansion..."